 Preformed Particle Gel for Conformance Control: Transport Mechanism Through Porous Media

-Preformed particle gel (PG) has been successfully synthesized and applied to control excess water production in some mature water-flooded oilfields in China.
-Investigations show that PG is strength- and size-controlled, environment-friendly, stable over long periods of time, and very likely capable of overcoming some drawbacks inherent in gel treatments based on in-situ gelling.
-Its thermostabilization is not sensitive to reservoirs minerals and formation water salinity.
-To support its future applications, this paper describes experiments that investigate the mechanisms for PG propagation through porous media.
-Visual observations in etched-glass micro-models demonstrate that PG propagation exhibits six patterns of behavior: direct pass, adsorption and retention, deform and pass, snap-off and pass, shrink and pass, and trap.
-Which pattern is dominant is related to the diameter ratio of swollen PG and pore throat, PG strength and the driving force.
-In macroscopic scale, PG propagation through porous media can be described by three patterns: pass, broken and pass, and plug.
-Which kind of pattern is dominant can be determined by pressure change with time at different tap, particle size of effluent and residual resistance factor at different segment of a core.
-Measurements from core-flooding and micro-model experiments show that a swollen PG particle can pass through a pore throat whose diameter is smaller than its diameter due to the elasticity and deformability of swollen PG.
-PG strength is a principle parameter to determine the diameter ratio of a PG particle and a pore throat that PG can pass through a porous medium.
-A PG particle can move through a porous medium only if a driving pressure gradient is higher than a threshold pressure gradient.
-The threshold pressure depends on PG strength, the diameter ratio of particle and average pore size.
-Further work will investigate the potential for PG to improve oil recovery and the optimization method to design PG treatments.
+Particle gel (PG) is another kind of preformed gel in which bulk gel synthesized in surface facilities is cut into particles and is dried to form xerogel particle at a higher temperature.
+This process provides a product that is more easily packed and saves transport cost.
+PG can be carried by produced water into wells, which can save fresh water and protect environment.
+Preformed PG was successfully synthesized and applied to control excess water production in some mature water-flooded oilfields in China.
+In microscopic scale, PG propagation through pore throats exhibited six patterns: direct pass, adsorption and retention, deform and pass, snap-off and pass, shrink and pass, and trap.
+In macroscopic scale, PG propagation through porous medium could be described by three patterns, i.e., pass, broken and pass, and plug.
+The pattern could be determined by three parameters, i.e., pressure change with time at different tap, particle size of effluent, and residual resistance factor at different segment of a core.
+Measurements from core-flooding and micro-model experiments showed that a swollen PG particle can pass through a pore throat whose diameter is smaller than its diameter due to the elasticity and deformability of swollen PG.
+A PG particle could move through a porous medium only if a driving pressure gradient was higher than a threshold pressure gradient.
+The threshold pressure depended on PG strength, the diameter ratio of particle, and average pore size.

-B. Bai et al., "Preformed Particle Gel for Conformance Control: Transport Mechanism Through Porous Media," SPE/DOE Symposium on Improved Oil Recovery, Society of Petroleum Engineers (SPE), Jan 2004.
+B. Bai et al., "Preformed Particle Gel for Conformance Control: Transport Mechanism Through Porous Media," Proceedings of the SPE - DOE Fourteenth Improved Symposium Oil Recovery: Clean Sweep Strategies (2004, Tulsa, OK), Society of Petroleum Engineers (SPE), Apr 2004.

 The definitive version is available at http://dx.doi.org/10.2118/89468-MS